 Kyler Fackrell – Fackrell is always bad.
 He needs to be replaced asap.

 The Packers have a great chance to get themselves back in the playoff picture this weekend against the Ravens, but the Studs list is going to need to grow to get there.Andrew Mertig is a a lifelong Packers fan and draft enthusiast.
 He has covered the NFL draft for radio and television stations in Green Bay.
-He is currently a writer for PackersTalk.com.
+He is currently a host of the Pack-A-Day podcast and a writer for PackersTalk.com.
 You can follow him on Twitter @andrewmertig